Welcome to HAM Helsinki Art Museum!

 The best way to avoid contracting the coronavirus is to wash your hands.
 That is why we are asking everyone to maintain good hand hygiene.
 Hand sanitiser and hand washing stations are available in our premises.

-We maintain a safe distance of at least two metres
+We maintain a safe distance

 We cough and sneeze properly